nehalineogi/azure-cross-solution-network-architectures/apim/README-appgw.md

 ## Azure API Management (APIM) Internal Mode with Application Gateway

 This architecture demonstrates connectivity architecture and traffic flows to API Management (APIM) gateways and developer portal.
 APIM can be deployed in various modes.
-APIM in internal mode is accessible via private IP (172.16.6.9).
-APIM in internal mode can be deployed in conjunction with Application gateway for external access.
-This architecture diagram shows APIM in internal mode with Application gateway and Custom domain.
+APIM in Internal Mode is accessible via private IP (172.16.6.9).
+APIM in Internal Mode can be deployed in conjunction with Application gateway for external access.
+This architecture diagram shows APIM in Internal Mode with Application gateway and Custom domain.

 ## Reference Architecture